Analysis of Material Issues

 |

 The Bank complies with relevant laws and regulations, establishes management and control mechanisms, responds to relevant government policies, and implements policies strongly promoted by the government to prevent money laundering, combat financing of terrorism, and prevent fraud.
-We believe that proactive compliance with business-related laws and regulations is mandatory for the sustainable development of enterprises. | Not adjusted. | Direct | Direct | Direct | - | Indirect/Business operation/>50% | - | - | Indirect/Business operation/>50% | - |
+We believe that proactive compliance with business-related laws and regulations is mandatory for the sustainable development of enterprises. | No change. | Direct | Direct | Direct | - | Indirect/Business operation/>50% | - | - | Indirect/Business operation/>50% | - |

 2 | Information security |